-The reason I'm rambling about this is the result of my annual shock on seeing the ever-increasing chocolate displays in the local supermarkets as Christmas approaches in its red/gold/fois gras/discs of flabby toast bread on which to smear the stuff/gallons of fizz/last desperate purchasing mania- fashion that we have somehow created.
+The reason I'm rambling about this is the result of my annual shock on seeing the ever-increasing chocolate displays in the local supermarkets as Christmas approaches with all the red/gold/fois gras/gallons of fizz/last desperate purchasing mania that we have somehow created.

 I looked at her smallish black-clad form standing between two towering displays of Ferrero Rocher and suddenly felt very worried.
 It was like being in Terry Gilliam's 'Brazil' where it has become eternally Christmas and everyone is giving and receiving the same present - F. R in this case.

 Mark has come home each day this week from the Conservatoire holding various presents from pupil's parents.
-Nearly all of them feel like a plastic round-edged box that give out a certain muffled rattle - that of a certain number of spherical chocolate sweets.
+Nearly all of them feel like a plastic round-edged box that give out a certain muffled rattle - that of spherical chocolates containing a hazelnut.